valentingarnier/onlineResume/content/project/ada/index.md

 ---
 title: Travel patterns analysis
-summary: Analysis of flight travel patterns from GPS traces of over 5 million users of two social apps.
+summary: Analysis of flight travel patterns from GPS traces.
+Application of Machine Learning for the prediction of the continent of residence of each user.
-         Analysis of differences of travel trends in location and time among different ountries worldwide in terms..
 tags:
 - 1
 - Python